Tom Blenkinsop: Parliamentary career

 Blenkinsop was selected as the Labour candidate for Middlesbrough South and East Cleveland in April 2010, following Ashok Kumar's unexpected death the previous month.
 He was elected at the May 2010 general election, albeit with a majority significantly reduced to under 2,000.
 During his first Parliamentary term, he was a member of the Environment, Food and Rural Affairs Select Committee from 2010 to 2012, the Standards and Privileges Committee from 2010 to 2011 and the Treasury Select Committee in 2011.
 He joined the opposition front bench under the leadership of Ed Miliband, serving as a whip from 2011 to 2015.

 He was re-elected with a marginally increased majority at the 2015 general election.
 During his second Parliamentary term, he was a member of the Energy and Climate Change Committee from 2015 to 2016, the Privileges Committee from 2015 to 2017, the Standards Committee from 2015 to 2017, and the Northern Ireland Affairs Committee from 2016 to 2017.
 Blenkinsop signed up to the Army Reserve in 2017.

 Blenkinsop supported Liz Kendall in the 2015 Labour leadership election and Owen Smith in the 2016 leadership election.
 After he called for party leader Jeremy Corbyn's resignation in 2016, a Labour member was suspended and investigated by the police for allegedly threatening him.

-After the calling of the 2017 general election, Blenkinsop announced that we would not seek re-election as an MP as he could not stand as a Labour candidate whilst Corbyn served as party leader.
+After the calling of the 2017 general election, Blenkinsop announced that me would not seek re-election as an MP as he could not stand as a Labour candidate whilst Corbyn served as party leader.
 Blenkinsop remained a Labour member, and campaigned for former Labour Colleagues, but not Corbyn.